We are no longer accepting applications for Project Connect 2018.

 The program will host students at the IMS conference for three days.
-Specific agenda plans include: (1) IMS Connect-focused panel sessions where speakers from industry, government and academia will share their experiences in microwave engineering; (2) A graduate student-led panel session for IMS Connect participants to learn about the highs and lows of transitioning from undergraduate life to working as a graduate research assistant; (3) Exploring the conference using the Connect Monopoly™ workbook to obtain exciting networking, educational, and industrial experiences of IMS2015; (4) IMS Connect participants will share their experience with a “Through My Eyes” multimedia presentation at the program wrap-up meeting.
+Specific agenda plans include: (1) Panel sessions where speakers from industry, government and academia will share their experiences in microwave engineering with an emphasis on leveraging collaboration and current state of the art to pursue novel and innovative solutions to challenging problems; (2) A session for IMS Project Connect participants to learn about applying to graduate school and writing effective resumes; (3) Exploring the conference using the Connect Monopoly™ workbook to obtain exciting networking, educational, and industrial experiences of IMS2018; (4) IMS Connect participants will share their experience with a “Through My Eyes” multimedia presentation at the program wrap-up meeting.

 Participant Selection Criteria:

-Undergraduate junior or senior level and first-year graduate students in engineering or a closely related discipline (e.g. math, physics, etc.).
+Undergraduate students and first-year graduate students in engineering or a closely related discipline (e.g. math, physics, etc.).
 Candidates should be members of under-represented groups in engineering.
-For example, in the United States these groups include women, American Indian/Native, African American/Black and Hispanic American/Latino.
+For example, in the United States these groups include women, American Indian/Native, Native Alaskan, Native Hawaiian, African American/Black and Hispanic American/Latino.

 - Candidates will be selected based on their academic credentials, a faculty recommendation letter, and their career ambitions as expressed in an application video.
 The selection committee is comprised of both academic and industry professionals.